dobrikov/cspmf/README.md

      --prologOut=FILE                  translate a CSP-M file to Prolog --expressionToPrologTerm=STRING   translate a single CSP-M expression to Prolog --declarationToPrologTerm=STRING  translate a single CSP-M declaration to Prolog

+Remark: In the moment one can translate single expressions and declarations only into Prolog.